Useful Commands

 This will display the list of supported SSH ciphers on your system, which are used for encryption and decryption of SSH communications.

-option allows you to use a FIDO2 hardware token as a security key for SSH authentication.
+The -sk option allows you to use a FIDO2 hardware token as a security key for SSH authentication.

 sk-ssh-ed25519-cert-v01@openssh.com.